uol-makito/CSCK541.EMA.GroupB/README.md

 ## Tests

 This code runs a basic set of manual unit and intergrated tests.
-Please see the test result images along with the functional requirement specification in `/test/` for more information.

 Our server has three modes: